why natives? butterflies are just one great reason, says andy brand

 - Plan to visit Broken Arrow, in Hamden, Connecticut

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the May 11, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photo credits: Clovers, sulphur butterfly with asters, goldenrod-Joe pye field, caterpillar and clethra from Andy Brand.
 Spicebush swallowtail butterfly by Greg Hume, from Wikipedia.
 Jewelweed flower details from Wikipedia.)